Building a Future to Smile About.

 We care about Colgate people, customers, consumers, shareholders and business partners.
-Colgate is committed to acting with compassion, integrity, honesty and high ethics in all situations and to listening with respect to others, and to valuing differences.
-The Company is also committed to protecting the global environment, to enhancing the communities where Colgate people live and work, and to complying with government laws and regulations.
+Colgate is committed to acting with compassion, integrity, honesty and high ethical standards in all situations, to listening with respect to others and to valuing differences.
+The Company is also committed to protecting the global environment, enhancing the communities where Colgate people live and work, and complying with government laws and regulations.

-All Colgate people are part of a global team, committed to working together across countries and throughout the world.
+All Colgate people are part of a global team, committed to working together throughout the world.
 Only by sharing ideas, technologies and talents can the Company achieve and sustain profitable growth.

 Colgate is committed to improving every day.
 By better understanding consumers’ and customers’ expectations and continuously working to innovate and improve products, services and processes, Colgate teams and individuals will become the best at what we do.

 Colgate is managing risks and opportunities related to these issues through the implementation of our 2015 to 2020 Sustainability Strategy.
-Through our Enterprise Risk Management process, we are focused on the environmental and social impact risk of plastic waste as well as climate and water scenario planning.
+Through our Enterprise Risk Management process, we are focused on the environmental and social impact risk of plastic waste, climate change and water scarcity and access.
 These same issues also provide an opportunity to drive innovation and growth, strengthen brand reputation and demonstrate our commitment to responsible business practices.
 Additional detail on each of the issues and our actions to address them is provided throughout the content of the website.

 Colgate strives to create and maintain transparent communication with a wide variety of stakeholders.
-Our sustainability commitments and goals are developed with the input from our stakeholders, and we continue to engage with stakeholders to inform our sustainability strategy.
-As part of our new prioritization assessment, we have expanded the reach and methods of our stakeholder engagement, improved our feedback mechanisms through an employee survey, introduced new internal engagement tools, such as MindSpark and LinkedIn-Elevate, and encouraged direct feedback from our employees.
+Our sustainability commitments and goals are developed with the input from our stakeholders, and we continue to engage with them to inform our sustainability strategy.
+As part of our new Sustainability Impact Assessment, we have expanded the reach and methods used to engage with stakeholders, improved our feedback mechanisms through an employee sustainability survey, introduced new internal engagement tools, such as MindSpark and LinkedIn-Elevate, and encouraged direct feedback from our employees.
 Additionally, we have established a cross-functional team to continuously monitor our external stakeholders in different areas and discuss how we can best engage with them on an ongoing basis.

 Colgate’s main stakeholder groups and examples of our engagement approach with respect to sustainability are outlined below.
 Read more on Colgate’s partnerships and details on our engagement.